 I like comedy but when it comes to sophomoric sitcoms, I've personally had my fill of what dominates the American television scene.
 When I first saw t

 I like comedy but when it comes to sophomoric sitcoms, I’ve personally had my fill of what dominates the American television scene.
 When I first saw the shows Scrubs bing rerun on Comedy Central, I did not have high hopes for it.
 Rarely does the network run a live action show sitcom that is vaguely entertaining which seems odd for a network that boasts South Park and such talent as John Stewart and Stephen Colbert.
 I would learn later that the show airs regularly on NBC.
-And this is a good show to relax to after playing some fun and exiting sports betting games via Ufabet168.
+Enjoy this show and กดที่นี่ to earn money by playing simple and interactive betting games.

 To say the show lived up to what expectations I had of it would be an understatement.
 It not only lived up to my expectations for it to be bad, it surpassed all of them.
 Perhaps the series M*A*S*H set my expectations too high for a medical comedy, but it seems that Scrubs does not even make the effort.
 What humor the show does have relies more on crude interactions between the characters or juvenile competitions.

 It seems that the network that has offered up a few shows that do not insult your intelligence in the past, such as Frasier and News Radio, would allow this travesty to be aired, but I do not forget that television is after all a business and the show must be attracting advertisers.